-1.4 EQC Seam profiled roofing sheets (see Figure 7) are roll-formed to the full length of the roof, eliminating the need for end laps.
+1.3 EQC Seam interlocking profiled roofing sheets (see Figure 7) are roll-formed to the full length of the roof, eliminating the need for end laps.
 Sheet lengths greater than 14 metres are generally rolled on site.
-Sheets are formed from 0.9 mm or 1.2 mm thick aluminium alloy and are available in mill finish or with the following coatings (other gauges and materials are available but are outside the scope of this Certificate):
+Sheets are formed from 0.9 mm thick aluminium alloy 3105 to BS EN 485-2 : 2016 and BS EN 1396 : 2015 and are available in stucco-embossed mill finish, or with the following coatings (other gauges and materials are available but are outside the scope of this Certificate):